Applications for geographical indications for non-EU products in 2025

 What is changing and why?

-So far in 2025, the following applications for registration as PDOs and PGIs from non-EU countries have been received and are being assessed.
+In 2025, the following applications for registration as Protected Designation of Origin (PDO), Protected Geographical Indication (PGI), and traditional speciality guaranteed from non-EU countries have been received and are being assessed.
 (For those already approved, see Approved geographical indications for non-EU products in 2025.)

 Applications for registration as PDO

-- “Isparta GülyaII”, an essential oil obtained from the Isparta rose (Rosa damascena) grown in the province of Isparta in Türkiye (C/2025/1382)
+- “Isparta Gülyağı”, an essential oil obtained from the Isparta rose (Rosa damascena) grown in the province of Isparta, Türkiye (C/2025/1382)

 Applications for registration as PGI

-The following application for registration as PGI has been rejected as the European Commission considers that it did not fulfil the requirements (Regulation 2025/26):
+The following application for registration as PGI has been rejected, as the European Commission considers that it did not fulfil the requirements:

 - “Erzurum Su Böreği”, a pastry from Türkiye for which an application was submitted in 2021 (Commission Implementing Decision 2025/1507).